 About Us

 Northlight Theatre is a professional, non-profit theatre company currently located in Skokie, Illinois at the North Shore Center for the Performing Arts.
-Northlight produces five mainstage productions each year with a spectrum of work ranging from timely world premieres to refreshed classics.
-It is one of the largest nonprofit theatres in the Chicago area with over 5000 subscribers, serving audiences totaling nearly 50,000 each season.
+Northlight produces five mainstage productions each year, delivering a mix of enjoyable, intelligent, and inspiring work with powerful, fresh perspectives.
+It is one of the largest and longest-running nonprofit theatres in the Chicago area.

-In addition to the mainstage season, programming includes workshops and readings of new works, audience outreach to Veterans and many other groups, community engagement programs, and a comprehensive arts education program for underserved middle and high school students.
+In addition to the mainstage season, programming includes development of new works, audience outreach and community engagement programs, and a comprehensive arts education program for underserved middle and high school students.

 Northlight Theatre aspires to promote change of perspective and encourage compassion by exploring the depth of our humanity across a bold spectrum of theatrical experiences.
 We seek to entertain, enlighten, and electrify our audiences through contemporary dramas, intimate musicals and refreshed classics.
 We are fearless in our commitment to champion new work, and to provide a nurturing and creative home for our artists.
 We are relentless in our pursuit of excellence through our productions, our business practices, our outreach, and our education.
 Northlight Theatre reflects our community to the world and the world to our community.